Kapendev/parin/TOUR.md

     ```d
     bool update(float dt) {
-        drawDebugText("Hello world!");
+        drawDebugText("Hello world!", Vec2(8.0));
         return false;
     }
     ```

     This function is the main loop of the game.
-    It is called every frame while the game is running and, in this example, draws the message "Hello world!".
+    It is called every frame while the game is running and, in this example, draws the message "Hello world!" at position `Vec2(8.0)`.
     The `return false` statement indicates that the game should continue running.
     If `true` were returned, the game would stop running.